kmcg3/Project-IV/README.md

 # Modelling Traumatic Brain Injury

-This project simulates the mechanical behaviour of bundled filaments — relevant to understanding traumatic brain injury — using a Fortran-based LBFGS optimisation algorithm.
-The model minimises a custom energy functional to determine the equilibrium configuration of elastic rods under stress.
+This project simulates the behaviour of filament bundles — relevant to understanding traumatic brain injury — using a Fortran-based LBFGS algorithm.
+The model minimises a custom energy functional to determine the equilibrium configuration of elastic rods under loads.

 Originally developed by **Chris Prior** and **Jack Panter**, this version includes modifications for extensibility of the model and introduces some new energies and gradients.